GSA/digitalgov.gov/content/events/2018/2018-04-05-creating-videos-in-languages-other-than-english.md

 ---
 slug: creating-videos-in-languages-other-than-english
 title: 'Creating Videos in Languages Other Than English'
-summary: 'Laura Godfrey will talk with Bryce Spivey about a video his team at the CFPB created, for a Spanish speaking audience.'
+summary: 'Join the Multilingual and Video Production Pros Communities of Practice for a talk about a video the CFPB created, for a Spanish speaking audience.'
 featured_image:
   uid:
   alt: ''